 In order to become a B Corp, businesses are certified by the non-profit B Lab to voluntarily meet rigorous standards of social and environmental performance, accountability and transparency.
 Each company’s B Impact Report can be viewed online, so that consumers can see where the companies they buy from sit on the scale.

-It’s a rapidly growing movement: the first 19 B Corps were certified in 2007 and there are now over 3,500 Certified B Corporations across more than 70 countries.
+It’s a rapidly growing movement: the first 19 B Corps were certified in 2007 and there are now over 6,100 Certified B Corporations across more than 87 countries and 159 industries.
 Some of the bigger names you may recognise include Patagonia, Ben & Jerry’s and Kickstarter.

 While many people associate B Corp with brands selling products such as clothing and food, B Corp is also a growing force in the services and financial sectors.
 More and more companies recognise that these values are important to their customers and their co-workers, and Triodos is proud to be the only B Corp to offer a personal current account in the UK.

 Why is Triodos a B Corp?

 In April 2015, Triodos Bank Group was certified by B Lab following a thorough evaluation of how its practices impact its customers, stakeholders, the environment and co-workers.
 It achieved a score of 127 compared to an average B Corp score of 97.
 In 2022, the bank received another recertification and achieved a score of 131.3.

 As a business founded on principles of sustainability, it was an obvious step for us to join the community.
 The B Corps represent a growing movement of successful, sustainable companies using business as a force for good and positive change.

 We create lasting value for all stakeholders, not for just shareholders.
 The certification helps to increase awareness about sustainable business by distinguishing credible businesses that are genuinely committed to doing good.
 For a B Corporation, sustainability is fully integrated into the business, something that’s also a key part of our vision at Triodos.